2i2c-org/team-compass/leads/structure.md

 # Structure and roles

-The team leads is composed of leaders from various areas of 2i2c.
+The team leads group is composed of leaders from various areas of 2i2c.

 ## Team leads